Salvador-ON/RestaurantPage/README.md

 # What it does

-- The website includes 1 page with 3 tabs buttons that change the content of the central container to display different information using javascript modules.
+- The website includes 1 page with 3 tabs buttons that change the content of the central container to display different information using JavaScript modules.

 ## Author